Sparrow1896/Sparrow/README.md

-# Quotes App
+# Prabhupada's Sparrow

 ## Overview
-A full-featured application for managing and displaying quotes with support for authentication, offline functionality, and responsive design.
+A professional MERN stack application for managing and displaying quotes from Srila Prabhupada with support for authentication, offline functionality, and responsive design.
 The app allows authorized users to add, delete, and manage quotes while providing a seamless experience for all users to search and view quotes.

 ## Features